Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

 ![](/img/python_icon.png)

-This repository includes the Python code used to analyze the data collected in an actual lab experiment.
-In this quantum mechanics experiment laser pulses were used to excite the atoms in a vapor cell in order to resolve features of the atomic structure of Rubidium.
+"This repository contains Python code for analyzing data from a real-world quantum mechanics lab experiment.
+The experiment involved using laser pulses to excite Rubidium atoms in a vapor cell, aiming to uncover key features of the atomic structure."

 ---